null Skip to main content

 Tech Topic: How Do I Troubleshoot My System?

+The following guide will help the installer determine if a problem that would cause a malfunction exists in the system.
+If you are experiencing problems in the physical operation of the unit (blower speeds, door operation, etc.), we encourage you to refer to the wiring diagram located in the instruction manual.
 Using a continuity or light tester, you can solve many of the simple problems by tracing all connections and testing them individually.
 However, if the unit is functioning correctly, but it is not cooling, you can refer to the following guide that will outline the most common problems encountered by installers.

-Test conditions used to determine system operation:
+Troubleshooting Guide Test conditions used to determine system operation:

 1. Place temperature probe (thermometer) into center outlet.